FirelyTeam/firely-docs-firely-server/features/patienteverything.rst

 Description
 -----------

 This plugin implements the Patient $everything operation, as described in https://www.hl7.org/fhir/operation-patient-everything.html.
 This operation returns all resources associated with a single patient.
 The resources returned are determined by the Patient compartment, defined in https://www.hl7.org/fhir/compartmentdefinition-patient.html.
-Currently, the functionality is only available if you use SQL server for your data.
+Currently, the functionality is only available if you use SQL server or MongoDB for your data.

 ::